pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/README.md

 ## Celadon City
 - Use the Center
-- Bike to Saffaron City
+- Bike to Saffron City

-## Saffaron City
+## Saffron City
 - Enter Silph Co and take the stairs to floor 5
 - Get the Hidden Elixer [here](http://gunnermaniac.com/pokeworld?map=210#12/3)